lufias/todo-repo-demo/README.md

 npm run test:ui
 ```

+### Test Coverage

+The project maintains a minimum test coverage of:
+- Statements: 80%
+- Branches: 80%
+- Functions: 80%
+- Lines: 80%

 ## 🎨 Styling

 The project uses Tailwind CSS for utility-first styling and SASS for custom styles.
 The main styles are defined in `src/index.scss`.

+### Style Guidelines

+- Use Tailwind utility classes for common styling
+- Create custom components for reusable UI elements
+- Follow BEM naming convention for custom CSS classes
+- Use CSS variables for theme colors and common values

+## 💻 Development Workflow

+1. Create a new branch for your feature/fix
+2. Make your changes
+3. Write/update tests
+4. Run the test suite
+5. Submit a pull request

 ## 🤝 Contributing

 This is a demo project, but if you'd like to contribute or have suggestions, please feel free to open an issue or submit a pull request.

+## 📝 Code Style

+- Use TypeScript for all new code
+- Follow ESLint rules
+- Use functional components with hooks
+- Write meaningful commit messages
+- Add comments for complex logic

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.